xvrrr/AI-Creator/readme.md

 # 🎉 News
 - [ ] [2024.04.24] 🎯 Plan to upgrade quality for music videos, providing perfect rythm!
-- [ ] [2024.04.24] 🎯 Plan to implement precise visual perception to capture nuanced human gestures and emotions throughout storyboarding and clip editing processes.
+- [x] [2024.04.24] 📢 Achieve more precise visual perception during storyboarding and editing to capture specific characters frames and understand source video.
-- [x] [2024.04.14] 🎯 Plan to update the usage and codes of AI-Creator!
+- [x] [2024.04.14] 📢 Update the usage and codes of AI-Creator!
 - [x] [2024.04.08] 📢 Our demo videos have received over 100k views and 19k likes!
 Watch them on <a href='https://space.bilibili.com/3546868449544308'>bilibili</a> !
 - [x] [2024.04.07] 📢 Releasing three more interesting demo videos made by AI-Creator on our bilibili account!
 - [x] [2024.04.07] 📢 Releasing the video retrieval implementation code of AI-Creator!
 Supporting all the demo video types showcased!